How To Use Fenugreek For Diabetes Control?

 Fenugreek seeds and leaves are used as a spice and herb in various cuisines, particularly in Indian, Middle Eastern, and North African dishes.
 The seeds are often toasted to reduce their bitterness and add a nutty flavor to dishes.

-Its seeds are rich in fiber, protein, iron, magnesium, and manganese.
+Its seeds are rich in soluble fiber, protein, iron, magnesium, and manganese.
 They also contain various bioactive compounds, such as saponins, flavonoids, and alkaloids such as gentianine, trigonelline, and carpaine.

 Fenugreek has been traditionally used to treat a variety of ailments, including digestive issues, inflammation, and respiratory problems.
 It is also known for its potential to help manage blood sugar levels and improve cholesterol profiles.